 In fact, in all the years I've been monitoring Sephora's skincare section, they've had a few serums and oils I've liked—but not a single cream I'd actually use and recommend, until now.

 That's because I prefer to avoid ingredients like silicones, chemical fragrances, petrolatum and unstable oils, all of which may create a pleasing texture and scent, but won't truly improve skin health.

 But a new product has just landed on Sephora's shelves that is unlike ANY other!

 I've been using this cream non-stop since purchasing it in January, and I'm so excited to recommend it to you...

 LXMI Crème du Nil Pore-Refining Moisture Veil

 LXMI Crème du Nil Pore-Refining Moisture Veil is a lightweight but intensely hydrating moisturizing cream made with safe, stable, beneficial ingredients.

-It is 100 percent natural, and completely free of all the "fillers" you see in mainstream moisturizers (more on that in a moment!).
+It is 100 percent naturally derived, and completely free of all the "fillers" you see in mainstream moisturizers (more on that in a moment!).

 It's also suitable for ALL types of skin—normal, dry, sensitive, combination and oily.
 It should even work for acne-prone skin, since it contains no comedogenic ingredients.